Powermatic 5 Plus: Is It Worth It? | FESSONLINE Guide

 Frequently Asked Questions

-With regular cleaning, most users report the Powermatic 5 Plus lasting five to ten years.
-The motor is built for repeated daily use.
+How long does the Powermatic 5 Plus last?
+With regular cleaning and proper maintenance, the Powermatic 5 Plus can last for many years of daily use.
+The manufacturer backs the machine with a 1-year warranty.
 The parts most likely to wear out first are the spout gasket and the compression spring, both of which are inexpensive to replace and widely available from tobacco supply retailers.